Disability Medical Assessment

 - any new medical evidence you haven’t already given us

-- a relative, friend or an advocate for support, if you want
+You can also bring a relative, friend or an advocate for support, if you want.

 You don’t need to bring information you’ve already provided to us for your claim or review.

-We’ll write to you with the outcome of your claim or medical review.
+We’ll write to you to let you know the outcome of your claim or medical review.